rdelacrz/benchmark-playground/languages/crystal/README.md

 # Crystal Benchmark Runner

-The following subpackage runs benchmarks using code written in **Crystal**.
+The following subpackage runs benchmarks using code written in **Crystal**, which is a compiled language with Ruby-inspired syntax.
+More information about it can be read [here](https://crystal-lang.org).

 ## Prerequisites